san99tiago/san99tiago/README.md

-### Hi there, I'm Santiago Garcia,  a.k.a  [san99tiago][website] 👋
+### Hi there, I'm Santiago Garcia Arango,  a.k.a  [san99tiago][website] 👋

 ## I'm a student that loves learning new things and understanding how everything works!
 - :mortar_board: I’m currently in ninth semester of Mechatronics Engineering.
-- :robot: I’m excited diving into Machine Learning Algorithms.
+- :robot: I’m excited diving into AWS, DevSecOps, IaC and Machine Learning Algorithms.
 - :pencil2: I’m always happy sharing my knowledge and working with multidisciplinary teams.
 - :goal_net: This year's Goals: Contribute more to Open Source projects.
 - :smiley: Fun fact: I like to juggle and play the piano in my free times.